 - SUDC UK provides useful resources to help SUDC information be consistent and accurate.

 - Education Meetings at no cost: Nikki Speed PhD is our CEO, co-founder and a bereaved mother herself.
 She has orally presented at many meetings including the RCGP conference, the British and Irish Association of Paediatric Pathologists (BRIPPA), various SUDI thematic reviews/study days and the Midlands virtual CDR conference 2020.
 Please do not hesitate to email Nikki@sudc.org.uk if you have any questions or would like further information.
-For example, in regards to a specific family, the Child Death Review process, local medical education including initiatives like SUDIC study days or thematic regional review meetings, or to discuss research and the opportunity for SUDC UK funding
+For example, in regards to a specific family, the Child Death Review process, local medical education meetings, or to discuss research and the opportunity for SUDC UK funding.